amir-FM/HTTP_Server/README.md

 ## Technical Details

 The server uses *I/O multiplexing* with **epoll** as an alternative to the traditional multi-threaded or multi-process client-server implementations.
-For socket communications, the non-blocking mode is used, so as not to hinder the system's overall response.
+When the HTTP request header is received, it's firstly run through a parser which splits it up into blocks that are easily readable (e.g. REQUEST TYPE, PATH).

 The files in the **/src/static** directory are transmitted to the client using *zero-copying* with the **sendfile** function.